Energy & Power Electronics

 Leerdoelen

-With guest lectures, excursions, theoretical and practical assignments you will get in depth knowledge of the subject.
-Throughout the semester the students will work in groups on an assignment in designing a modern grid.
+With guest lectures, excursions, theoretical and practical assignments you will gain in depth knowledge of the electrical part of the energy transition.
+Throughout the semester the students will work in groups on a project in designing (components of) a modern grid or other power electronics applications, such as high power drive systems.

 Ingangseisen

-This programme is accessible for students Mechatronics, Electronics and Sensor Technology.
-Students need to have completed 120 ECTS credits (4 semesters) at undergraduate level.
+This programme is accessible for students with a major in Electrical and Electronic engineering, Mechatronics, Energy & Power Electronics and Sensors and Smart Systems.
+Students need to have completed 105 ECTS credits (3.5 semesters) at undergraduate level.

-The programme is also accessible for students who have a background in engineering and at least have finished courses with the following topics:
+The programme is also accessible for students who have a background in other engineering disciplines, but they need to have finished courses in the following topics:

 Rooster